jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 type Continuation a = a -> Void
 ```
 In other words, a continuation is a function that *never returns*, which can be used to manipulate control flows (in a type-safe manner).

+Recall that an initial object has exactly one arrow to each other object, and a terminal object has exactly one arrow coming from each other object.
+These objects are unique up to isomorphism.
+In the category of types, they correspond to `Void` and `()` respectively.

 To summarize this introduction, in the category of 'computer programs', types are objects, and *pure* functions between these types are arrows.
 Next, we consider how we can apply some of the concepts we have seen, such as functors and natural transformations, to this category.